 Noise and toxic environments have been found to increase stress and damage mental health.
 Meanwhile, poor air quality and insufficient lighting diminish brain function and productivity.

 Office designers are finding solutions to tackle the list of problems.
-With a growing focus on health and wellbeing in office settings, biophilic designs are growing in popularity whilst agile offices promote movement.
+With a growing focus on health and wellbeing in office settings, biophilic office designs are growing in popularity whilst agile promotes movement.
+Both link with inclusive design, taking into account the needs of a diverse workforce.

 Installing green walls and adding natural elements such as timber wood, marble, granite and stone help to reduce stress levels and enhance aesthetics.
 NASA also says these plants clean the air.